A Deep Dive Into the Pingdom Speed Test Tool

 This warning results because of a limitation of HTTP/1.1 and web browsers being limited to the number of concurrent connections they can make to a host; which is typically 6 connections.
-This warning is typically seen on websites with large number of requests.
-In the past the only way to get around this limitation is to implement what they call domain sharding.
+This warning is typically seen on websites with a large number of requests.
+In the past, the only way to get around this limitation is to implement what they call domain sharding.
 However, if you are using a web host or CDN provider that supports HTTP/2, you can safely ignore this now as multiple resources can now be loaded in parallel over a single connection.
 But you can also check out our tutorial on how to fix the parallelize downloads across hostnames warning by implementing domain sharding.

 Specify a Vary: Accept-Encoding header